Guide to plant-based thriving

 - Essential if not regularly consuming iodised salt or seaweed: Iodine, 150 µg daily (can also be obtained from a multivitamin)

-- Strongly recommended, especially if getting little sun exposure: Vitamin D3 (vegan source), 2000-3000 IU daily (this is significantly more that standard recommendations, to get potential full benefits)
+- Strongly recommended if getting little sun exposure: Vitamin D3 (vegan source), 2000-3000 IU daily (this is significantly more that the standard recommendation of 600 IU, to get potential full benefits)

 - Strongly recommended if dietary intake is low: Calcium, 400 mg daily